New Zealand 1993 "Dinosaurs"

 This was the first evidence of a pterosaur from New Zealand, the third from the Late Cretaceous of the southern hemisphere, and represents the extreme southern occurrence of a pterosaur.

-Wiffen and Molnar found some similarity of the bone to the distal bone of Brazilian pterosaur Santanadactylus araripensis (named after the Araripe Plateau), who had an estimated wingspan of 4 meters.
-However, relationships of this pterosaur was difficult to determine in the relative absence of comparative materials.
+Wiffen and Molnar found some similarity of the bone to the distal bone of the Brazilian pterosaur Santanadactylus araripensis (named after the Araripe Plateau), who had an estimated wingspan of 4 meters.
+However, relationships of this pterosaur were difficult to determine in the relative absence of comparative materials.

 The Crabtree's fossil is the first described pterosaur fossil from New Zealand, but it is perhaps, not the first pterosaur fossil discovered in the country.
 In 1955, Sir Charles Fleming discovered a piece of bone that has been unofficially identified as that of a pterosaur, from Mikonui Stream, Canterbury.
 However, the Fleming’s specimen has not been formally identified and described yet (2022).